Skip to content

 Policy chains

-Avoid deep nesting.
-Two or three levels of chaining is sufficient for most organizations.
+Avoid long chains.
+Two or three policies in sequence is sufficient for most organizations.

 Timeout behavior